emqx/emqx-docs/en_US/deploy/cluster/db.md

 #### Core
 - `emqx_mria_last_intercepted_trans`: Number of transactions received by the shard since the node start.
 Note that this value can be different on different core nodes.
 - `emqx_mria_weight`: A value used for load balancing.
 It changes depending on the momentary load of the core node.
-- `emqx_mria_replicants`: Number of replicants connected to the core node, replicating data for the given shard.
+- `emqx_mria_replicants`: Number of replicants connected to the core node.
+Numbers are grouped per shard.
 - `emqx_mria_server_mql`: Number of unprocessed transactions, waiting to be sent to the replicants.
 Less is better.
-If this metric tends to grow, more core nodes are needed.
+If this metric tends to grow, then it's probably time to add more computing resource for the exiting core nodes, or even add more core nodes.

 #### Replicant
 - `emqx_mria_lag`: Replicant lag, indicating how far behind the upstream core node the replicant lags.
 Less is better.